HabonH/README.md/README.md

-# [Habon Hassan]'s Notes
+# [Habon]'s Notes
 ## Summary
-This repository contains all of the notes taken by [Habon Hassan](https://github.com/HabonH) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repository contains all of the notes taken by [Habon](https://github.com/HabonH) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.